 3 Pillars of a Successful Higher Education Content Strategy

 Creating a sustainable content strategy framework doesn't have to be an impossible quest.
-Here we break down three critical pillars to help you establish a content strategy that works for your higher ed institution.
+Here we break down three critical pillars to help you establish a higher ed content strategy that works for your college or university.

 When I talk to higher ed marketing communications professionals about how to create a content strategy, it sometimes seems like we’re talking about Excalibur — some exalted, unattainable relic that, if retrieved, could at last bring peace to the kingdom.